jxwleong/altera-de1-processor/README.md

 Figure x.
 RLT view of D register.

 <br/>
 Figure above shows the RTL view of the 8-bit register made of eight D flip-flop.
 This register is then used for instruction register, data register (accumulator) and program counter (5-bit).
+The verilog code for this module can be found [here](https://github.com/jason9829/AlteraDE1_SimpleProcessor/blob/master/DFF_reg.v)

 2. **Program Counter (PC)**
 Program Counter (PC) is a register in a processor that indicates the next instruction memory address after fetching a instruction [5].
 The program counter are affected by the instruction cycle.
 The value in the PC will be changed when the instructions already fetched or a branch or jump condition is met so the PC value will changed to that specific memory location.
 If there are no branch or jump conditions, the value of the PC will be incremented as the instruction executes.